Scarborough Pier Lighthouse

-Scarborough Pier Lighthouse is an active aid to navigation on Vincent Pier in Scarborough, North Yorkshire, owned and operated by Scarborough Borough Council.
+Scarborough Pier Lighthouse is an active aid to navigation on Vincent Pier in Scarborough, North Yorkshire, owned and operated by North Yorkshire Council.
 The lighthouse dates from 1806, but it had to be rebuilt following damage sustained in the German bombardment of 1914.

 History

-In 1732, an Act of Parliament was passed 'to Enlarge the Pier and Harbour of Scarborough, in the County of York'.
+In 1732, an act of Parliament, the Scarborough Harbour Act 1731 (5 Geo.
+2. c.
+11), was passed 'to Enlarge the Pier and Harbour of Scarborough, in the County of York'.
 Twenty years later, the work to extend the old pier, which dated from the 14th century, was undertaken by an engineer named William Vincent (whose name subsequently came to be linked to the new structure).

 19th century

 The earliest reference to a light being shown from Vincent Pier is from 1804, and by 1806 it is definitively described as having a lighthouse on it, designed and built by a surveyor named Nixon: a circular brick building with a flat roof, on top of which is a coal-fired brazier.
 It operated as a tide light (being lit only 'from half flood to half ebb').
 Before long, the brazier was removed and the light was instead provided by six tallow candles, placed in a light-room within the tower, from which they were displayed through an oblong window.
 Initially a tin lining enhanced the flame; by 1818 a copper reflector had been installed.

 Substantial improvements were undertaken in 1843, when the tower was increased in height by 17 ft to a total height of 51 ft; at the same time, new accommodation was provided alongside for the harbour master and keeper.
 The following year, a new lantern room was added and within it the latest form of Bude-Light was installed, fed by a connection to the town's gas works.
 It shone red to seaward and white towards the harbour and was visible for up to 13 nmi.
 At night the lamp was lit, and during the day a red flag was flown, as long as there was 12 ft depth of water between the piers and 10 ft within the harbour itself.
 (Later, a ball-shaped day mark replaced the use of the flag.)
 The Bude-Light, though very bright, was very costly in its gas consumption, and in 1845 it was replaced with a much smaller 4-inch five-mantle gas burner, with a range of just 4 nmi.
 In 1850 an additional storey was added to the accommodation block.